Chrysoteuchia topiarius

 Chrysoteuchia topiarius, the topiary grass-veneer moth, subterranean sod webworm or cranberry girdler, is a moth of the family Crambidae.
 The species was first described by Philipp Christoph Zeller in 1866.
 It is found in most of North America.

 The wingspan is 17–20 mm.
-The forewings vary from dark clay coloured to light yellowish brown.
-The hindwings are grey.
 Adults are on wing from late June to early August in one generation per year.

 The larvae feed on a wide range of plant, including mostly grasses.
-The young larvae feed on soft tissue such as the crowns, leaves and roots of their host plant.
-Mature larvae feed on the bark of cranberry and conifer seedling roots and crowns.
-They have also been recorded on blueberry.